skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 The base R functions `lm` and `glm` allow linear regressions and generalized linear models, including Tobit and probit regressions.
 But there are many specialized functions and packages for other sorts of regressions, e.g.

-  - `lfe`: for estimating large panel data sets with fixed effects, also allows IV estimation.
+  - `lfe`: for estimating large panel data sets with fixed effects, also allows IV estimation and clustered standard errors. `lfe` is a real useful package.
   - `mlogit`: discrete choice data

 For other models search the internet.